agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 cross-national life expectancy on average by around 8 years.

-**re-write Claim**: Cross-national life expectancy on average has increased by 8 years over 60 year time period.
+**re-write Claim**: Cross-national life expectancy on average has increased by 8 years over 60 year time period since 1950.

+**Note**: A bit time consuming to compute life expectancy on average in libre calc for 60 years so modified to check for a few examples.

 **re-write Claim**: Life expectancy of many countries has increased by 8 years from 1955 to 2015.

+**Note**: Whether it was due to public health improvements is skipped

 **Example-sub**: